tomduck/pandoc-eqnos/README.md

+**New in 1.2.0:** Added `fignos-capitalise` meta variable to capitalise clever references (e.g., change "eq." to "Eq.").

-New: AMS-style equation references (bracketed references) can be enabled by setting `eqnos-eqref: On` in the metadata block.
+**New in 1.1.0:** AMS-style equation references (bracketed references) can be enabled by setting `eqnos-eqref: On` in the metadata block.

-pandoc-eqnos 1.1.0
+pandoc-eqnos 1.2.0
 ==================

 *pandoc-eqnos* is a [pandoc] filter for numbering equations and equation references.
 An extension to markdown is provided for this purpose.

 Demonstration: Processing [demo3.md] with `pandoc --filter pandoc-eqnos` gives numbered equations and references in [pdf][pdf3], [tex][tex3], [html][html3], [epub][epub3], [md][md3] and other formats (including beamer slideshows).

 This version of pandoc-eqnos was tested using pandoc 1.15.2 - 2.1.
 It works under linux, Mac OS X and Windows.
 I am pleased to receive bug reports and feature requests on the project's [Issues tracker].
-If you find pandoc-eqnos useful, then please give it a star [on GitHub].
+If you find pandoc-eqnos useful, then please kindly give it a star [on GitHub].

 See also: [pandoc-fignos], [pandoc-tablenos]